akoneru121/akoneru121/README.md

 # 💫 About Me:
-With over 6 years of experience in automating cloud infrastructure, I specialize in designing and implementing CI/CD pipelines, container orchestration, and cloud security solutions.
+EXperience in automating cloud infrastructure, I specialize in designing and implementing CI/CD pipelines, container orchestration, and cloud security solutions.
 Skilled in AWS, Azure, Docker, Kubernetes, Terraform, and Jenkins, I streamline operations to deliver robust and scalable cloud environments.
 Passionate about driving efficiency and innovation in cloud-native and DevOps practices.

 # 💻 Tech Stack: